 - The Gertrude Lawson museum is housed in a beautiful stone building and contains exhibits from the history of the area.

 - There are several parks in West Vancouver that provides entertainment and activities for the whole family.
 The Whytecliff Park offers the best scuba diving facilities in the area while a hike to the Lighthouse Park in the Point Atkinson area can provide you with great scenery.
-Finally, the Park Royal shopping center is the first mall of Canada opened in the 1950s and is a great place to explore.
+Finally, the Park Royal shopping center is the first mall in Canada to open in the 1950s and is a great place to explore.

 The best way to enjoy the charm of West Vancouver is from a vast number of motels and bed and breakfasts that are spread throughout the area.
 These include Bay View bed and breakfast, Alice’s guest house, Lighthouse Park Vancouver bed and breakfast, Ocean View bed and breakfast, Bay View at Green Gables, Horseshoe Bay Motel, and many more.